jguneratne/sign-up-form/README.md

 Date completed: February 19th, 2023

 The layout for this page is not fully responsive, and I plan to return to it when I know more about responsive design.
+I may also add Javascript form validation in the future as well.